UM-LPM/EARS/README.md

 EARS in action http://earatingsystem.appspot.com

 What is included:
-* some banchmarks with problem functions (Sphere, ...).
+* benchmarks with problem functions (Sphere, ...).
-* some already implemented test Alorithms
+* single and multi-pbjective evolutionary algorithms
-* some simple test experiments
+* test experiments

 How to use it!

-* All projects are Eclipse java projects.
+* All projects are Eclipse Java projects.
-* Download it use git in eclipse.
+* Download it using the git plugin in eclipse.
 * In same workspace create new java project.
 * Add Properties -> Java Build Path -> Projects -> EARS
 * Include your algorithm in the project.
-* Modify algorithm to work with EARS
+* Modify algorithm to work with EARS.

 Example:
 ```java